Automattic/wordpress-activitypub/README.md

 Once you follow Jane's `@jane@example.com` profile, any blog post she crafts on `example.com` will land in your Home feed.
 Simultaneously, by following the blog-wide profile `@example.com@example.com`, you'll receive updates from all authors.

+> [!NOTE]
-**Note**: if no one follows your author or blog instance, your posts remain unseen.
+> if no one follows your author or blog instance, your posts remain unseen.
 The simplest method to verify the plugin's operation is by following your profile.
 If you possess a Mastodon profile, initiate by following your new one.

 The plugin works with the following tested federated platforms, but there may be more that it works with as well: